‘Linda, I’m going to Indonesia!’ said my boss with his smiley face. Of course I was happy to hear that.

-There are two kinds of local public transport in Tana Toraja: Pete-pete (blue or yellow van) or Kijang (it can be real Toyota Kijang or a car with a yellow plate number).
-Pete-pete has a fixed route and price while Kijang doesn’t.
+There are two kinds of local public transport in Tana Toraja: pete-pete (blue or yellow minibus), or kijang (it can be a real Toyota Kijang, or a car with a yellow numberplate).
+Pete-petes have a fixed route and price while kijangs don’t.
 Most of the top attractions in Tana Toraja can be reached by public transport, but it will take ages, because they only leave when the vehicle is full.
 Though public transport is supposed to have yellow number plates, some private cars take passengers as well.

-Hitchiking would be fun in Tana Toraja, but make sure you get on a private car instead of a nice Kijang with black number-plates with a driver who would ask you to pay.
+Hitchiking would be fun in Tana Toraja, but make sure you get in a private car instead of a nice kijang with black number-plates, or the driver will ask you to pay.

-For short rides there are Bentors, the three wheeled taxis that can accomodate 2-3 person.
+For short rides there are bentos, the three wheeled taxis that can accomodate 2-3 person.
 There is no fixed price, but don’t pay more than 10.000 IDR.

 Ojek is a motorbike taxi.
 You can hire a motorbike for a short ride or even for a day tour.